-TBI issues Amber Alert for missing 5-year-old girl
+TN AMBER Alert issued for missing 5-year-old girl

-NASHVILLE, Tenn. — The Tennessee Bureau of Investigation has issued a statewide Amber Alert for a five-year-old from Rogersville.
+ROGERSVILLE, Tenn. — The Tennessee Bureau of Investigation Wednesday issued a statewide Amber Alert for a five-year-old from Rogersville.

 Summer Moon-Utah Wells went missing from Hawkins County, Tennessee, on June 15, while outside her home.
-The TBI initially issued an endangered child alert, but new, undisclosed information has led them to issue a statewide alert.
+The TBI initially issued an endangered child alert, but new, undisclosed information led them to issue a statewide alert.

 Summer was last seen wearing grey pants, a pink shirt and may be barefoot.
 She is 3′ tall, 40 pounds with blonde hair and blue eyes.